dwrobel/flatcam/README.md

 - updated the preprocessor files
 - fixed the HPGL preprocessor
 - fixed the CNCJob geometry created with HPGL preprocessor
+- fixed GCode generated with HPGL preprocessor to output only integer coordinates
+- fixed the HPGL2 import parsing for absolute linear movements

 15.12.2019